Nagananda97/hand-gesture-recognition/README.md

 # Hand-Gesture-Recognition
-Classification of hand gesture recognition using SQUEEZE NET from Torch vision framework.
+Classification of hand gesture recognition which is used by scuba divers using SQUEEZE NET from Torch vision framework.
 This model was deployed in Jetson Nano